 We went to IKEA to look for some frames and found these cute plants.

 Family Brunch and Night at the Louvre

 We spent a long weekend with my family in France.
 My brother hosted a fun family brunch for us.
 One of his roommates also gave us a tour of the Louvre by night.
-I’ve visited a few times this museum but this was the first time I was able to enjoy it without the usual crowds and camera flashes.
-We could enjoy up close the Venus de Milo and the Mona Lisa.
+I’ve visited a few times this museum before, but this was the first time that I was able to enjoy it without the usual crowds and camera flashes.
+We could view from up close the Venus de Milo and the Mona Lisa.

 Endless Risk Battles

 My brother stayed home with us for a week.
 Playing Risk (the board game) for HOURS was part of our daily agenda.
 We were quite serious about it and a little competitive.
 Luck was on B’s side, he won almost every game!